wagesj45/cs-mic/README.md

 `sin(double expression)`

-Returns the sine value of a given expression.
+Returns the sine value of a given `expression`.

 `cos(double expression)`

-Returns the cosine value of a given expression.
+Returns the cosine value of a given `expression`.

 `tan(double expression)`

-Returns the tangent value of a given expression.
+Returns the tangent value of a given `expression`.

 `round(double expression)`

-Rounds an expression to the nearest whole number.
+Rounds an `expression` to the nearest whole number.

 `sqrt(double expression)`

-Returns the square root of an expression.
+Returns the square root of an `expression`.

 `abs(double expression)`

-Returns the absolute value of a given expression.
+Returns the absolute value of a given `expression`.

 `exp(double expression)`